QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 ### Modelling approaches: Detail
 #### Temperature-dependent COP

-The temperature-dependent COP can be calculated from different methods:
+The temperature-dependent \(COP_{dynamic}\) can be calculated from different methods:

 - Using the \(COP_{Carnot}\) with the Carnot efficiency factor \(\eta_{Carnot}\) as explained above.
 This is easy, simple and fast, but leads to unrealistically high efficiency with small temperature differences between source and sink.
-- Looking up the COP in a look-up table in dependence of the condenser outlet and the evaporator inlet temperature.
+- Looking up the \(COP_{dynamic}\) in a look-up table in dependence of the condenser outlet and the evaporator inlet temperature.
 These are usually taken from manufacturer data sheets and/or measurements and interpolated between support values.
-- Calculating the COP fraction of temperature-dependent electrical and thermal power, gained from the maximum power output of the heat pump, which is itself a function of the inlet and outlet temperatures.
+- Calculating the \(COP_{dynamic}\) as fraction of temperature-dependent electrical and thermal power, gained from the maximum power output of the heat pump, which is itself a function of the inlet and outlet temperatures.
 This method however implies that the heat pump runs at full power, as the COP furthermore changes with the PLR (see following sections).

-As example for a lookup-table COP (second bulletpoint above), the following figure from Steinacker2022[^Steinacker2022] shows a map of a high-temperature heat pump as a set of curves, depending on the evaporator inlet and condenser outlet temperature.
+As example for a lookup-table COP, the following figure from Steinacker2022[^Steinacker2022] shows a map of a high-temperature heat pump as a set of curves, depending on the evaporator inlet and condenser outlet temperature and assuming full power.
 In three dimensions, this figure would result in a surface that can be interpolated between the given support values.

 ![COP chart of heat pump](fig/COP_chart_example.png)

 For ReSiE the first two were chosen as available methods, with the Carnot method mostly for cases in which little information on the heat pump is available or high performance is required.
 For the method using lookup-tables, bi-linear interpolation is done for values between the support values.

 ##### By-pass
 When the source temperature is equal or higher than the requested sink temperature, a heat pump does not have to go through the thermodynamic cycle and can instead carry the heat from the source to the sink acting like a heat exchanger.
 In real systems this still requires some electricity to run the pumps and the sensors.
-To model this, a constant high COP is chosen to approximate the work the pumps have to perform.
+To model this, a constant, relatively high \(COP_{bypass}\) is chosen to approximate the work the pumps have to perform.

+##### Losses
+All effects that are considered in the heat pump model and that could be interpreted as a loss of usable energy are modelled by reducing the efficiency of the heat pump.
+In addition the efficiency curves are often given by measurements or data sheets, which cannot infer losses as a seperate quantity.
+It is therefore difficult to definitely calculate the losses incurred by the operation of the heat pump.
+Instead the heat pump will require more electricity input compared to a model without these losses, but will not track losses as an output.

 #### Maximum and minimum thermal output power

 With the COP of the heat pump determined by one of the methods described in the previous section, the maximum and minimum power of the heat pump can be modeled independently, but also in relation to the source and sink temperatures.
 The power is defined as the thermal output of the heat pump.
+In the following the nominal power \(\dot{Q}_{nominal}\) of the heat pump is defined as the highest maximum power value over all possible temperature values and at \(\kappa_{opt}\).
+This is different than in real systems, where the nominal power is defined at a particular pair of temperature values.
+For the model it is important that \(\dot{Q}_{out} < \dot{Q}_{out,max}\) in all cases.

 Comparing available data of many different heat pumps from Stiebel-Eltron[^Stiebel-EltronTool], specifically those with air as the source medium, three important observations can be made: